Peter loved tennis, now, he “hangs the racket on a nail”.

 Rossella was a cook, now, she buys fresh pasta at the supermarket.

 For many people, these sentences may seem meaningless.
 One in four adults will probably have a similar story to tell.
 In fact, painful shoulder syndrome affects 10 to 26% of the adult population.
-The shoulder plays a fundamental part in our daily lives as it allows the upper limb and the hand to move in space quickly and freely.
+The shoulder plays a fundamental part in the daily life.

 Why does the shoulder hurt?

-In the past all the painful shoulder symptoms were incorporated in a single diagnosis and in a generic and non-specific manner it was called periarthritis.
-Currently, medicine is much more precise in determining the cause of this condition; the most frequent are identified as:
+It was called periarthritis in the past.
+Currently, medicine is more precise in determining the cause of this condition; the most frequent are identified as:

 - Acromial conflict syndrome;